DeepRank/deeprank2/docs/getstarted.md

 The user is free to implement a custom query class.
 Each implementation requires the `build` method to be present.

-The queries can then be processed into 3D-graphs only or both 3D-graphs and 3D-grids, depending on which kind of network will be used later for training.
+The queries can then be processed into graphs only or both graphs and 3D grids, depending on which kind of network will be used later for training.

 ```python
 from deeprankcore.features import components, conservation, contact, exposure, irc, surfacearea